 Medieval town gently washed by mild waters

-In 1815, Peschiera del Garda was included into Austria that provided for the construction between 1849 and 1864 of fourteen other forts giving it the appearance of an impregnable military bastion.
-With Verona, Legnago and Mantua, the city was a stronghold of the “imperial quadrilateral” as communications firewall with Austria.
+In 1815, Peschiera del Garda was included in Austria that provided for the construction between 1849 and 1864 of fourteen other forts giving it the appearance of an impregnable military bastion.
+With Verona, Legnago, and Mantua, the city was a stronghold of the “imperial quadrilateral” as a communications firewall with Austria.
 The Fortress, near Porta Brescia, was built in 1551.
 From here you can see the majestic ramparts of the sixteenth surrounded on the right side of the river Mincio by the Fossa Reale.
 Walking through the bridge Porta Brescia, built between 1760 and 1770, you walk into the Fortress and immediately after to the imposing Habsburg Army Military Hospital of 1865.

 The ancient Piazza d’Armi, today Piazza Ferdinando di Savoia, is on the left with the Church of San Martino, patron saint of the city, perhaps built on the ruins of an ancient pagan temple.
 Not far from the ruins of Acrilica, the ancient Peschiera with the remains of Roman I° – IV° century AD.
 The Rock, late Roman fort fortified by the Scaligeri between the XIII° and XIV° century is located in the southern part of the square.
-After the entrance into the seventeenth-century courtyard, you can see the Portal of the imposing Cavaliere della Rocca; a higher station artillery joined to bastione Cantarane.
+After the entrance into the seventeenth-century courtyard, you can see the Portal of the imposing Cavaliere Della Rocca; higher station artillery joined to bastion Cantarane.
 In the underground of the building, remains of the Castello Scaligero (Castle).

-Peschiera Del Garda and the venetian rowing
+Peschiera Del Garda and the Venetian rowing

-The fortified Ponte di Voltoni (bridge) of 1556 on Mincio river which divides the city into two.
+The fortified Ponte di Voltoni (bridge) of 1556 on the Mincio river which divides the city into two.
 The areas beyond the river are occupied by military buildings: the Austrian Palleria and the Establishment of Artillery Porta Verona (1854-57), restored and home of the Civic Library and historic archives of the town.
-After the bridge on the left side of Mincio river, the fort with bastions of San Marco of 1553 and Bastione Quercini of 1552.
+After the bridge on the left side of the Mincio river, the fort with bastions of San Marco of 1553 and Bastione Quercini of 1552.
 Beyond the river, you arrive at Piazzale Bettelloni where stands another imposing building, a former Cavalry Barracks now home of the city hall.
-Local events: Palio delle Mura takes place the first weekend after Mid-August consisting of a Venetian rowing race along the canals of the bastion.
+Local events: Palio Delle Mura takes place the first weekend after Mid-August consisting of a Venetian rowing race along the canals of the bastion.
 In September, historical commemorations of the Wars of Independence.